iamstoick/virtual-drupal-development/README.md

      Download and unpack VDD source code and place it inside your home directory.

-  5. Adjust configuration (optional)
+  5. Adjust configuration | Copy config.example.json to config.json
      You can edit config.json file to adjust your settings.
-If you use VDD first time it's recommended to leave config.json as is.
-Sample config.json is just fine.
+If you use VDD first time it's recommended to leave the original config as is.

   6. Build your environment
      To build your environment execute next command inside your VDD copy: